OpenFAST/openfast/docs/source/user/hydrodyn/modeling_considerations.rst

 when HydroDyn is coupled to FAST, **WaveDT** must equal the glue code time step of FAST.
-Before generating the wave kinematics data externally, users should identify all of the internal analysis nodes by running HydroDyn and generating the summary file—see Section 5.3.
+Before generating the wave kinematics data externally, users should identify all of the internal analysis nodes by running HydroDyn and generating the summary file—see :numref:`hd-summary-file`.
 The fluid domain at each time step are specified by the use of numeric values and nonnumeric strings in the wave data input files.
 The wave kinematics data specified are not limited to the domain between a flat